mslinn/jekyll_img/README.md

 If a caption is required, the generated `<figure />` only makes the space taken by the generated HTML longer;
 the image&rsquo;s width and height are not affected.

-The wrapper will not exceed the width of the tag that encloses it if the `size` parameter has values `eighthsize`, `fullsize`, `halfsize`, `initial` or `quartersize`.
+The wrapper will not exceed the width of the tag that encloses it if the `width` parameter has values `eighthsize`, `fullsize`, `halfsize`, `initial` or `quartersize`.
+You can also use the `max-width` option.

 The wrapper's width can be defined independently of its enclosing tag by using [CSS units](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Values_and_units#numbers_lengths_and_percentages)